 Owners can also volunteer to serve on a committee to assist the Board (i.e. a landscape, budget or pool committee).
-You can encourage owners to start a welcome committee for new residents, making all owners and renters feel part of the community.
-It's important for the HOA board to keep in mind that many will choose not to be involved for whatever reasons, and that this is okay.
+You can encourage owners to start a welcome committee for new residents, making all owners and renters feel like part of the community.
+It's important for the HOA board to keep in mind that many homeowners will choose not to be involved for whatever reasons, and that this is okay.

 With the encouragement to be involved in many of the ways noted above, more and more people will be proud to live in your community and recommend it to others who are looking for a good place to call home.

 Each member of the elected HOA board has a role to play.
 You can also serve as neighborhood facilitators and regard your authority as a temporary stewardship, even as you plan for a future well beyond your tenure on the board.
 Doing what you say you're going to do will set a good leadership example for all members in the homeowners association.